arungudelli/angularjswiki/content/en/fontawesome/fa-envelope-open-text.md

-## Rotate Envelope Open Text Icon using fa-rotate-x
+## Rotate fa-envelope-open-text Icon using fa-rotate-x
 To rotate the font awesome icon fa-envelope-open-text, Use fa-rotate-x class

 Where 'x' represents degree of rotation.